xcore/sw_audio_effects/doc_quickstart/quickstart_biquad.rst

    and drag it into the Project Explorer window in the xTIMEcomposer.
    This will also cause the modules on which this application depends to be imported as well.
    These modules are: module_dsp_biquad, module_dsp_utils, module_i2s_master and module_i2c_single_port.
 #.
-Click on the app_sliceKIT_biquad item in the Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
+Click on the app_slicekit_biquad item in the Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
    Check the console window to verify that the application has built successfully.

 For help in using xTIMEcomposer, try the xTIMEcomposer tutorial, that can be found by selecting Help->Tutorials from the xTIMEcomposer menu.